 Allan LEONARD is a specialist in Northern Ireland affairs, arriving from America at the time of the 1994 ceasefires.
-He served as a policy officer at the Northern Ireland Assembly, and was responsible for the development and launch of the Troubled Images project at the Northern Ireland Political Collection, Linen Hall Library.
+He is editor of Our Shared Future News, which reports on community relations work in Northern Ireland.
+Allan is also editor of FactCheckNI, Northern Ireland’s first fact-checking service.
+He served as a policy officer at the Northern Ireland Assembly, and held several senior management positions at non-profit organisations.
+Allan is passionate about the power of the arts for conflict transformation, and he was responsible for the development and launch of the Troubled Images project at the Northern Ireland Political Collection, Linen Hall Library; this exhibit travelled worldwide.

 Allan LEONARD is Managing Director of the Northern Ireland Foundation.